Long Suits

 Can you test for skaters?

-It's not even clear what that would mean.
-In our first four examples, all of our "testing for skaters" was about cashing winners in a given suit while watching for discards to see if the split was what we were hoping for.
+In our first four examples, all of our "testing for skaters" was about cashing our winners in a given suit while watching for discards to see if the split is what we are hoping for.

 With this weak heart holding, we're going to lose the lead every time we lead the suit.
 Then we'd have to recapture the lead (in whichever suit they lead) before we could lead the next heart.